Ladomirová: History

 The village was founded during the Wallachian colonization on the right of purchase in 1427 and was not taxed.
-In the Middle Ages, from the local fortress, which was later transformed into a manor house, the castellans administered the eastern part of the Makovica castle estate.
+In the medieval Kingdom of Hungary, from the local fortress, which was later transformed into a manor house, the castellans administered the eastern part of the Makovica castle estate.

-In the second half of the 14th century, the Cudarovci, the owners of Makovice, intensified the colonization of their manor even after 1364, also on the basis of modified German law.
-They expanded and enriched their property by further settlement or re-establishment of settlements, even so intensively that they got into financial difficulties and in 1414 they backed up part of their estate to Ján Bubek of Plešivec.
+In the second half of the 14th century, the Cudar family, the owners of Makovice, intensified the colonization of their manor even after 1364, also on the basis of modified German law.
+They expanded and enriched their property by further settlement or re-establishment of settlements, even so intensively that they got into financial difficulties and in 1414 they backed up part of their estate to John Bebek de Pelsőc.
 Newly established settlements were also backed up, including Ladomirová.
 In the years 1415–1416, the property auction of the territory and seat of the Makovice estate was confirmed by the donation of King Sigismund and the Jáger Chapter.

 The medieval estate of Makovica was later divided into three districts - castle (hradný), Kurim (kurimský) and Ladomir (ladomirský).
 The Ladomir district, today's Ladomirová, was of substantial and strategic importance.
 Therefore, from Makovice came suggestions for the settlement of the area to the east and north of this village.

 A trade route from Potisia to Poland led through the village.
 Before 1458, in Ladomirová, royal tolls were collected at the toll station on the new trade-military crossing into Poland across the Dukliansky Pass, the importance of which had been growing since the middle of the 15th century.
 The manor is mentioned as a castellum.

 In the second half of the 15th century and at the beginning of the 16th century, it was held by rich magnates from Rozhanovce.
-The commercial frequency of the country road is also evidenced by a newer find of a vessel with about five golden ducats of King Matej Korvín (one piece is in the collection of the Museum of Ukrainian and Ruthenian Culture in Svidník under accession number 11/78).
+The commercial frequency of the country road is also evidenced by a newer find of a vessel with about five golden ducats of Hungarian king Matthias Corvinus (one piece is in the collection of the Museum of Ukrainian and Ruthenian Culture in Svidník under accession number 11/78).

-In the 15th century, it was the easternmost and northernmost village in the valley of Ladomirka, Šariš County.
-At that time, the Cudarovs built a manor house here, which also existed in the 16th century.
+In the 15th century, it was the easternmost and northernmost village in the valley of Ladomirka, Sáros County.
+At that time, the Cudar family built a manor house here, which also existed in the 16th century.

-The village of Ladomirová is mentioned in the chateau - an order of Pavel Rákoci (since 1626 Ispan-mayor Šariš and Turne) of December 30, 1624, where he declared the privilege by which he freed from robots a lord from the village of Ladomir.
+The village of Ladomirová is mentioned in the chateau - an order of Pál Rákóczi (since 1626, lord-lieutenant of Sáros and Torna counties) of December 30, 1624, where he declared the privilege by which he freed from robots a lord from the village of Ladomir.
 Instead of compulsory robots, it has to pay annually for the feast of St. Michael the Archangel was 10 florins and one marten skin.